-Dr. Airen was born in Los Angeles, CA and raised in both La Verne and Fontana, CA. He attended the University of California, Riverside (UCR) where he received a Bachelor of Arts in Psychology.
+Dr. Airen is passionate about diversity and education.
+He is a native of Southern California where he attended the University of California, Riverside (UCR) and received a Bachelor of Arts in Psychology.
 After receiving his degree from UCR, Dr. Airen went on to pursue his first graduate degree from the University of Southern California (USC).
 At USC, Dr. Airen received a Master of Marriage and Family Therapy.
-Following the attainment of his first graduate degree, Dr. Airen decided to continue his studies and work on a doctorate at Virginia Polytechnic Institute and State University (Virginia Tech).
-While at Virginia Tech, Dr. Airen became very involved in organizations such as the Graduate Student Assembly where he served as a delegate and the Black Graduate Student Organization.
-Prior to completing his Ph.D in Counselor Education at Virginia Tech, Dr. Airen had the opportunity of completing a Future Professoriate Certificate, receiving a Citizen Scholar Award (Awarded to a graduate student who utilizes their research to benefit the needs of the community through community-based partnership projects), and was selected to participate in the Global Perspectives Program (a Program where graduate students are selected by the Vice President and Dean for Graduate Education to visit European universities to explore graduate students, faculty, and staff roles and responsibilities in higher education from a global perspective).
-In addition, Dr. Airen recently completed his fourth degree, a Master of Business Administration (MBA) from Wayne State College.
-In conclusion, he is a Licensed Professional Counselor (LPC) and a National Certified Counselor (NCC).
+Following the attainment of his first graduate degree, Dr. Airen continued his studies and received a Ph.D in Counselor Education at Virginia Polytechnic Institute and State University (Virginia Tech).
+While at Virginia Tech, Dr. Airen also completed a Future Professoriate Certificate.
+Recently, Dr. Airen completed his fourth degree, a Master of Business Administration (MBA) from Wayne State College.
+He is also a Licensed Professional Counselor (LPC) and a National Certified Counselor (NCC).

 Alicia was born in Berwyn, IL and raised in San Antonio, TX.
 After four years of attending Palo Alto College in San Antonio, Alicia transferred to Stephen F. Austin State University.
 In 2002 she graduated from SFA with a Bachelor's in English and minor in Creative writing.
 As undergraduate Alicia had two poems published in the SFA Myriad.
 After graduation, Alicia went to work for an area telecommunications company, but her heart remained in SFA.
 Five years after graduating, Alicia came back to work as the secretary of the Office of Multicultural Affairs at SFA.
 After a year of working with SFA students Alicia was inspired to go back to school in pursuit of her Master's Degree.
-Alicia is now in her final year of Graduate school and will soon have her Master's Degree in English; emphasis in Non-Fiction Creative Writing.
+Alicia earned her Master's Degree in English; emphasis in Non-Fiction Creative Writing.

 As a Multicultural individual, Alicia brings a unique blend of the Hispanic Heritage and French Dutch Heritage to the OMA.
 Since beginning her work in the OMA Alicia has had the opportunity to be an advisor to the Organization of Latin Americans as well as a role model and confidant to the student that frequent the office.